-In regulations, the types of residences in Missouri that offer memory care, a full-time home with services for people with Alzheimer’s disease or related dementia, are called “assisted living facilities” or “residential care facilities.”
+Missouri defines their memory care facilities as full-time care homes that offer services for people with Alzheimer’s disease or related dementia.
+Generally, these are called assisted living facilities or residential care facilities.
 Memory care may be an entire residence or a special, secure wing of their community.

-While assisted living and residential care must provide full-time security, supervision, and meals, their special care units for people with dementia go further.
-Among the requirements for memory care in Missouri is a full written disclosure, to anyone considering becoming a resident, which explains how its special care unit is different from regular assisted living.
-This disclosure must include:
+While assisted living and residential care must provide full-time security, supervision, and meals, their special care units for people with dementia offer even more.
+Among the requirements for memory care in Missouri is a written disclosure to anyone considering becoming a resident.
+This must explain how its special care unit is different from regular assisted living.
+It also includes:

-– A philosophy and mission on fulfilling the needs of residents with dementia
+– Its philosophy and mission on fulfilling the needs of residents with dementia

-– The process for assessment and establishment of a care plan
+– The process for assessment and how it establishes an individualized care plan

 – Staff training

-– Architectural design features appropriate for people with dementia
+– Architectural design features that are dementia friendly

 – The types and frequency of activities

 – Family support programs and how families stay involved